Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_PCD_HII/README.md

 As you can see the `PcdSet*` statements have created EFI variables that were not present before.
 The variables were created with a minimal possible size = `Offset in EFI Var` + `sizeof(value)`.
 In our case it is `5 + 4 = 9 = 0x09` and `7 + 4 = 11 = 0x0B`.
-You can see how all the field from the PCD statement in the DSC are transformed to the EFI variable settings.
+You can see how all the fields from the PCD statement in the DSC are transformed to the EFI variable settings.

 # `Non-volatile` variables